Texas Execution Information Center

 Robert Brice Morrow, 47, was executed by lethal injection on 4 November 2004 in Huntsville, Texas for the abduction and murder of a 21-year-old woman.

 On 3 April 1996, Lisa Allison left her parents' home in Liberty to take her father's car to a car wash.
 She did not return.
-A fisherman found her body was found the next morning, floating in the Trinity River.
+A fisherman found her body the next morning, floating in the Trinity River.
 Her throat had been cut, and she had been severely beaten.
 The autopsy indicated that she died from a combination of several skull fractures and a severed jugular vein.

 Allison's car was also found.
 Hair and blood samples taken from the car matched Morrow, who lived about two miles from where the car was found.
 Allison's blood was also found in the car.